cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cmd5.md

 ### Installation from source

 WARNING: DO NOT EXECUTE THIS IF YOU ARE A DEVELOPER OR YOUR ENVIRONMENT WILL NOT PROPERLY WORK.
-YOU LIKELY HAVE ALREAD INSTALLED CMD5 IF YOU USED THE CLOUDMESH INSTALLER.
+YOU LIKELY HAVE ALREADY INSTALLED CMD5 IF YOU USED THE CLOUDMESH INSTALLER.

 However, if you are a user of cloudmesh you can install it with